Cruiser Warfare (Second Edition):

-The German goal is to wreak as much havoc as possible against Allied merchant shipping, and make it back safely to the North Sea while doing so.
-In the original edition the German player could end the game by reaching Europe (a useful feature when holding a lead), but had no other incentive to head for home.
-It’s kind of difficult a century later to determine just what Maximilian von Spee had in mind when he set out across the Pacific; he appears to have given up the notion of returning to Germany.
+It's actually not likely that the Germans can make it back to Germany; they’re going to win the game by going out in a blaze of glory, inflicting as much damage on the Allies as possible and keeping valuable enemy fleet units tied down far away from European waters.
+It’s kind of difficult a century later to determine just what Maximilian von Spee had in mind when he set out across the Pacific; he appears to have given up the notion of returning to Germany but continued to tell his men that they were headed for home.
 The German player can still win without a triumphant return, and most German wins in game terms probably will come without such an event.

 And, this being an Avalanche Press game, we have plenty of options, too.
 Cruiser Warfare’s Second Edition adds even more of these, like the pair of German dreadnoughts that visited Brazil just before the outbreak of war remaining there when the hostilities actually begin.
 Variable entry of the Allied powers, or a Central Powers-aligned Italy (adding one crapulent cruiser, but more coaling possibilities).
 Another German cruiser squadron, this one based in German East Africa.
 Stronger Allied presence in distant waters.